Growing up poor can teach you valuable lessons that will help you become better at making, spending, and saving money as

 If you come from a poor background, the numerous success stories of people who managed to escape poverty and become who they are now should motivate you to view your situation; not as an obstacle but as an opportunity to learn and succeed.

-Here are some lessons you can learn from growing up poor that will help you get your priorities straight, become better at managing money, and be a better version of yourself.
+Here are some lessons you can learn from growing up poor that will help you get your priorities straight, develop good money habits, and become a better version of yourself.